Top Five Water Activities on Lake Havasu

 Whether you’re looking for an adrenaline-pumping speed boat session or a laid-back boat cruise, Lake Havasu offers the best of both worlds.
 Explore the Bridgewater Channel running beneath the famous London Bridge alongside the river’s numerous hidden coves, cliffs, canyons, and an abundance of wildlife.
 If you want a longer stay, check out our accommodations to see what works best for your get Lake Havasu getaway.

-If you prefer a more relaxed experience on the water, kayaking is the perfect way to explore the sights and sounds around Lake Havasu.
-Take things slow as you maneuver around hidden coves and explore the unique wildlife Arizona has to offer.
-Lake Havasu offers multiple locations that sell or rent out kayaks, however, if you are staying at the resort we have some available for rent located just outside the Outer Harbor store..
+If you prefer a more relaxed experience on the water, kayaking is the perfect way to explore the sights and sounds.
+Take things slow as you maneuver around hidden coves.
+Explore the unique wildlife Arizona has to offer.
+Lake Havasu certainly offers multiple locations that sell or rent out kayaks, however, if you are staying at the resort we have some available for rent located just outside the Outer Harbor store..

 Lake Havasu offers nearly 620,000 acres of crystal green waters with plenty of awe-inspiring landscapes to paddle.
 Famous paddling locations include Grass Island, Red Rock, London Bridge, Topock Gorge, and Pirate’s Cove.
-There’s a 15-mile stretch of the Colorado River found between the Glen Canyon Dam and Lees Ferry offering 1000-foot canyon views, perfect for a standup paddle-boarding excursion.
+There’s a 15-mile stretch of the Colorado River found between the Glen Canyon Dam and Lees Ferry offering surprisingly 1000-feet of canyon views.
+Havasu is perfect for a standup paddle-boarding excursion.

 With nearly flawless weather all year round, Lake Havasu is a top destination for watersports.
-From waterskiing, wakeboarding, to wake surfing, enjoy the water thrills the lake has to offer.
-If you’re more of the exploring type, grab some scuba gear and explore diverse underwater sites.
+From waterskiing to wakeboarding to wake surfing, there is undoubtedly so much to enjoy as far as water thrills the lake has to offer.
+Although if you’re more of the exploring type, grab some scuba gear and explore diverse underwater sites.
 Even without any personal equipment, numerous watersport rentals ensure you have all you need to maximize your fun on the water.

-Lake Havasu is a fishing haven.
+Lake Havasu is a fishing without a doubt a haven.
 The lake is home to various fish species including striped bass, smallmouth bass, crappies, Redear sunfish, flathead catfish, and bluegill.
-With 60 miles of shoreline to explore, plenty of launch ramps, and free public fishing docks, expect the ultimate fishing experience.
+With 60 miles of shoreline to explore, expect the ultimate fishing experience.
+There is plenty of launch ramps, and free public fishing docks.
 Effective fish habitat improvement programs ensure healthy ecosystems in the lake and sufficient healthy fish populations.

-Lake Havasu is a scenic paradise with plenty of fun-filled water activities on offer.
-Given that the community stretches on an uninterrupted 60-mile section of the Colorado River, anything you want to do on the water is possible.
+In a nutshell, Lake Havasu is a scenic paradise with plenty of fun-filled water activities on offer.
+Anything you want to do on the water is possible.
 Whether it’s boating through the Bridgewater Channel, kayaking into hidden coves, paddleboarding in Red Rock, waterskiing across the surface of the lake, or catching that prized Redear sunfish, it’s all there.
 The next time you’re planning a getaway, Havasu Springs offers a variety of locations, beautiful views, and sufficient amenities to cater to your vacation needs.
 It’s the ultimate relaxing escape jam-packed with lots of wholesome fun.